Kelvin-Ben/Payment-App/README.md

 # 📖 [Budget App] <a name="about-project"></a>

-**Budget App** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you have spent and on what
+**Payment App** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you have spent and on what

 ## 🛠 Built With <a name="built-with"></a>